New Raspberry Pi Compute Module 4

 With our PCB service, you can now build your own custom board to use with the Compute Module.
 You can check out this amazing tutorial by Manolis Agkopian where he takes the reader through the process of creating and designing your very own Raspberry Pi compute module PCB.
 For more hardware design guidelines, you can also check out the Compute Module Datasheet.
 If you want an example of what the Compute module can do with a customised carrier board, you can check out this stereoscopic camera on Hackaday by Jenny List!

-As you can see, starting at only $25, the Raspberry Pi Compute Module is capable of many things with the core Raspberry Pi technology in a form factor.
-If you want to create a Raspberry Pi-based product but found the Model A or B Raspberry Pi boards did not fit their needs, with the Compute Module and a simple low-tech carrier PCB you can do whatever you want.
+As you can see, the Raspberry Pi Compute Module is capable of many things with the Raspberry Pi core in a flexible form factor.
+If you want to create a Raspberry Pi-based product but found the Model B Raspberry Pi boards did not fit your needs, you can easily design your own carrier board to take advantage of the CM4 in the way that you want.

 Interested?
 Get a Raspberry Pi Compute Module now!